Chapter 7:

 Later, Nao crawls into bed with her.
 The edges of her hair are still wet from her shower, and she smells like Hakaze’s body wash.

 “You make me so, so scared sometimes,” she whispers.
 “I feel like me and Kaori let you down by moving on.
-When will you let someone else in?”
+When are you going to move on, hmm?"

 Hakaze half-laughs.
 “What brought this on?
 And that’s not true, I’ve moved on.”